 - Los Cabos Weather in June: Temperatures continue to rise in day and night.
 This is the last comfortable month before the summer hits.
 June offers the clearest skies, almost entirely without clouds until the tail end of the month, though the air is a little muggy.
 Don’t forget your sunscreen!
 This is one of the drier months, usually without rain.
 Ocean temperatures begin to rise and swells from the Southern Hemisphere bring consistent good surfing conditions.
 (Average High 30°C, Average Low 23°C, Water Temperature 24°C, Rainfall 3mm.)

 - Los Cabos Weather in July: July is the first real month of summer here.
-Heat becomes oppressive at 30°C, and nearly every day is muggy.
+Heat becomes oppressive, with highs averaging well above 30°C, and nearly every day is muggy.
 Rainfall is still infrequent, though more than half of the days are cloudy.
 While chances of a big storm are slim, July marks the beginning of hurricane season.
 Water is very comfortable now, and surf is at its peak quality.
 (Average High 34°, Average Low 26°C, Water Temperature 26°C, Rainfall 15mm.)

 - Los Cabos Weather in August: August officially kicks off the rainy season, with 44mm of rain on average and about 75% of cloudy days.
 Los Cabos is still a desert, though, so it only rains about four days on average this month.
 Muggy days combined with the highest temperatures of the year, around 34°C, makes this the most uncomfortable month.
 August is squarely in the hurricane season, but big storms are rare.
 Ocean water is very warm for swimming, and surf is still great, but many tour operators close during this month.
 It’s a good idea to plan some rainy day activities, just in case.
 (Average High 35°C, Average Low 27°C, Water Temperature 28°C, Rainfall 48mm.)

 - Los Cabos Weather in September: This is the rainiest month of the year, with most precipitation falling during its first two or three weeks.
 September averages four rainy days, the same as August, but with almost double the amount of rainfall.
 Temperatures and humidity both continue to run high, keeping the outside conditions uncomfortable.
 Ocean temperatures are the warmest they’ll be all year.
 This is the last month of the hurricane season, though chances of one landing here are slim.
-Plan for a few rainy day activities, just in case.
+Make some rainy day activity plans, just in case.
 (Average High 32°C, Average Low 27°C, Water Temperature 29°C, Rainfall 92mm.)

 - Los Cabos Weather in October: October remains hot and muggy, topping 31°C regularly.
 But rain showers become increasingly unlikely as the month goes on, usually occurring only once or twice at the beginning of the month.
 The first couple weeks are generally cloudy.
 Ocean temperatures are very warm and visibility is high, making this the best month for snorkeling.
 The first whale sharks of the season begin to arrive now.
 (Average High 31°C, Average Low 26°C, Water Temperature 28°C, Rainfall 24mm.)